eliperkins/eliperkins/README.md

 #### 🖥 I always prefer async communication

 - Ask me your questions on Slack!
-- Documenting things in GitHub is the best way to ensure a global team like ours is fully informed.
+- Documenting things in GitHub is the best way to ensure a global team is fully informed.
   - I come from a project management background so I quite enjoy putting together issues, subtasks, sprints, epics, milestones, Gantt charts, or whatever else will help our team stay up-to-date across timezones.
 - [Please don't say just "hello" in Slack and wait for me to respond](https://nohello.net/en/).
 Ask me your question and I'll gladly respond.
 [If you just message me "hi" and nothing else, I assume I'm getting fired.](https://theoutline.com/post/4225/if-you-just-message-hi-and-nothing-else-i-assume-im-getting-fired?zd=1&zi=nbcfwgbk)